KhesrawMohammadi/Check_Id_Card_with_Machine_Learning/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL License.
 See the [LICENSE](LICENSE) file for more details.